 - are breastfeeding or plan to breastfeed.
 LYRICA CR passes into your breast milk.
 It is not known if LYRICA CR can harm your baby.
 Talk to your healthcare provider about the best way to feed your baby if you take LYRICA CR.
 Breastfeeding is not recommended while taking LYRICA CR.

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins or herbal supplements.
 LYRICA CR and other medicines may affect each other causing side effects.
 Especially tell your healthcare provider if you take:

 - angiotensin converting enzyme (ACE) inhibitors, which are used to treat many conditions, including high blood pressure.
 You may have a higher chance for swelling and hives if these medicines are taken with LYRICA CR.
 See "What is the most important information I should know about LYRICA CR?"

 - Avandia (rosiglitazone), Avandamet (contains rosiglitazone and metformin), or Actos (pioglitazone) for diabetes.
 You may have a higher chance of weight gain or swelling of your hands or feet if these medicines are taken with LYRICA CR.
 See "What are the possible side effects of LYRICA CR."

-- any narcotic pain medicine (such as oxycodone), tranquilizers or medicines for anxiety (such as lorazepam).
-You may have a higher chance for dizziness and sleepiness if these medicines are taken with LYRICA CR.
+- any opioid pain medicine (such as oxycodone), or medicines for anxiety (such as lorazepam) or insomnia (such as zolpidem).
+You may have a higher chance for dizziness, sleepiness or serious breathing problems if these medicines are taken with LYRICA CR.